Published On: December 29, 2021

 It won’t be if you understand where the actual burden lies and how to unload it.

-In today’s digital age, customer expectations for online delivery is rising unstoppably. – same-day delivery, free delivery, and real-time tracking of orders are the main demands of today’s customers.
+In today’s digital age, customer expectations for online delivery are rising unstoppably. – same-day delivery, free delivery, and real-time tracking of orders are the main demands of today’s customers.

 Its impact? – increased costs, growing service requirements, and broader supply chain complexity!